MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/medicine.md

-The following list summarize the 10 most important precautions you must take when you use garlic as a medicine.
+The following list summarizes the 10 most important precautions you must take when you use garlic as a medicine.